cerebris/ember-rest/README.md

 Define the following properties for your models:

- * `name` -- the name used to contain the serialized data in this object's JSON representation
- * `properties` -- an array of property names to be returned in this object's JSON representation
  * `url` -- the base url of the resource (e.g. '/contacts'); will append '/id' for individual resources
+ * `name` -- the name used to contain the serialized data in this object's JSON representation (required only for serialization)
+ * `properties` -- an array of property names to be returned in this object's JSON representation (required only for serialization)

+Note that because `name` and `properties` are only used for serialization, they aren't required for read-only resources.

 You may wish to override / define the following methods: